-The challenge is to allow authenticated users to view their own data from outside the cloud while preventing an attacker from viewing any other users' data, even if the attacker has exploited a vulnerability in Internetfacing services of the cloud tenant.
+Preventing data breaches from the cloud hosting infrastructure to external networks, however, is considerably more challenging.
+The challenge is to allow authenticated users to view their own data from outside the cloud while preventing an attacker from viewing any other users' data, even if the attacker has exploited a vulnerability in Internet-facing services of the cloud tenant.
 For this, the cloud tenant runs a trusted login service that is coupled with the cloud provider's declassifier service.

-Each tenant implements their own trusted login service, but ensures that it is free of vulnerabilities-for example, they can use an audited open-source library and deploy the login service on a VM of its own.
+Each tenant implements their own trusted login service, but ensures that it is free of vulnerabilities.
+To do so, they might use an audited open-source library and deploy the login service on a VM of its own.
 When a user enters their credentials at the tenant's Website, the login process authenticates the user and communicates with the declassifier to indicate the connection that belongs to the user.

-The declassifier is a trusted proxy service (which we expect to be provided by the cloud service provider) that has the capability to strip labels from flows before proxying it through.
-When the declassifier receives a request from a tenant's login service to declassify a particular user's connection, it will ensure that any outgoing labeled data on that connection that has the correct tenantid and user label will be stripped of its label.
+The declassifier is a trusted proxy service (which we expect to be provided by the cloud service provider) that can strip labels from flows before forwarding the traffic.
+When the declassifier receives a request from a tenant's login service to declassify a particular user's connection, it will ensure that any outgoing labeled data on that connection that has the correct tenant-id and user; before forwarding the traffic, the declassifier will remove the associated labels.
 Outgoing data is always routed through a network enforcer-which can be a standalone router or switch that can inspect labels-which has one simple function: if it observes an outgoing flow that still has a label attached to its data, the flow will be dropped.